CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/03-numeric.md

 11110220
 ```

 ### Note on numerics

-There are storage and performance implications with numeric types.
-For instance, calculations on `numeric` are slower than on the floating-point types `real` and `double precision`.
-But as mentioned above, floating-point types don't guarantee exactness.
-You'll have to understand your needs and weigh the options for numeric types carefully.
+There are storage and performance implications with numeric data types.
+For
+instance, calculations on `numeric` are slower than on the floating-point types
+ `real` and `double precision`.
+But as mentioned earlier, floating-point types
+ don't guarantee exactness.
+You'll have to understand your data storage and
+ processing needs and weigh your options for numeric types carefully.